emberjs/rfcs/text/0724-road-to-typescript.md

 - The Semantic Versioning specification, including definitions of SemVer for TypeScript types and TypeScript compiler support policy, will be a key artifact of this process.
 Without it, we will not be able to provide the stability guarantees Ember users have come to rely on.

+- Given the importance of templates in Ember and Glimmer apps, “typed templates” are a key part of the path to adopting TypeScript as a community.
+TypeScript-powered integration between the template layer and the JavaScript context is a key goal for the Typed Ember team already.
+It is not a *gating feature* for Ember packages to officially supply TypeScript.
+Instead: the feature can be rolled out and integrated with Ember CLI, the Ember Language Server, and other tooling whenever it is ready, decoupled from the other efforts here.
+However, given its importance as one of the primary API boundaries within Ember and Glimmer apps, our definition of official Ember support would be incomplete without it.

 ### Constraints